 Minimizing your family’s tax obligations is key to protecting and growing your wealth.
 After all, it is what you keep, not what you earn, that really matters.
 Taxes can diminish your earnings and your estate by close to 50%!
 That is definitely something to worry about.
 Fortunately, there are a number of strategies you can utilize to soften the blow, particularly before major life events such as selling your business or transferring wealth to future generations.
 Your investment strategy must maximize after-tax returns and there are ways to optimize tax returns and estate planning documents, so scrutiny here will pay off.

-How to emotionally handle sudden wealth may not be a conscious stressor but the fact of the matter is a lot of emotion can come from sudden wealth.
+How to emotionally handle a wealth windfall may not be a conscious stressor, but the fact of the matter is a lot of emotion can come from such an event.
 Elation, empowerment, adrenaline, and a sense of freedom are all feelings you can expect.
 Conversely, you may also find yourself dealing with a heightened sense of responsibility, emptiness, paranoia, insecurity or even a general feeling of “really, that’s it?”
-These are all normal but can cause unnecessary stress around your sudden wealth event.
+These are all normal but can cause unnecessary stress around your financial wealth event.

 Research reflects that approximately 30% of wealth is transferred beyond the second generation, and only about 10% beyond the third.
 The major reason for this phenomenon is the lack of legacy planning.
-To that end, if you’ve had a sudden wealth event, you should be asking yourself:
+To that end, if you’ve had a financial windfall, you should be asking yourself:

 - Now that I have this level of wealth, what do I want to do with it?